hamadkamorudeen/Data-Driven-eCommerce/README.md

 ## Lead Qualification to Closed Deals and Revenue Outcomes:

  The conversion rate from qualified leads to closed deals is approximately (10.58%).
-The total declared monthly revenue from closed leads is substantial, at 840.
-This indicates that while the conversion rate might seem low, the value of each closed deal is high, making lead nurturing and conversion optimization critical.

  ## Delivery & Logistics